uhppoted/uhppoted-app-home-assistant/README.md

 ### Alpha Release

 **NOTE**: The _Alpha_ release is entirely **use at your own risk/discretion**.
-It is functional but a long way from either finished or even pretty, and has had **very limited** testing - you probably won't lock yourself out of your own home (_unless of course it's late at night and pouring with rain, in which case it's inevitable_) but please do have a backup plan (which may or may not include a fire axe).
-It is also reasonably likely that future releases may require you to reconfigure your system again i.e. it is for the brave and adventurous who like living on the edge.
+It is functional but not even vaguely pretty and is a long way from finished.
+It has had **very limited** testing - nobody has as yet reported being locked out of their own home but that may just be because it wasn't late at night and pouring with rain, but please do have a backup plan (which may or may not include a fire axe).
+It is also reasonably likely that future releases may require you to reconfigure your system again i.e. it is for the brave and adventurous who enjoy living on the edge.

 Installing via [HACS](https://www.hacs.xyz) is by far the simplest: